Channel Marketing in 2023

 Additional Channel Marketing Information

-Note: The Product Marketing Handbook contains several chapters on channel marketing.
-In addition, the author, Rick Chapman, is the also the co-author of The US Distribution Guidebook, published originally by the Software Publishers Association.
+Note: The Product Marketing Handbook contains several chapters on channel marketing (much of the content and templates in the CD was contributed by Chanimal).
+In addition, the author, Rick Chapman, is also the co-author of The US Distribution Guidebook, published originally by the Software Publishers Association.
 I highly recommend you get a copy!